 - The Financial Wisdom of Ebenezer Scrooge: 5 Principles to Transform Your Relationship with Money by Ted Klontz, Brad Klontz, and Rick Kahler (Deerfield Beach, FL: Health Communications, 2008).

 - The Soul of Money: Reclaiming the Wealth of Our Inner Resources by Lynne Twist (New York: W.W.
 Norton, 2003).

-The Purpose Economy: How to Create Purpose in Your Work by Aaron Hurst (Elevate, 2014) and The Purpose Economy website.
+The Purpose Economy: How to Create Purpose in Your Work by Aaron Hurst (Elevate, 2014).